PublicDomainPictures / Pixabay

-QAt our cabin in northern Minnesota, we normally have only one pair of loons that nest on the lake.
-However, early on most summer mornings in 2011, we noticed eight to 10 loons gathering together on the lake for an hour or so, diving and swimming.
+Question:At our cabin in northern Minnesota, we normally have only one pair of loons that nest on the lake.
+However, one summer we began noticing eight to 10 loons gathering together on the lake for an hour or so, diving and swimming.
 We call it “The Loon Breakfast Club.”
 After the morning breakfast stop, they fly off.
 Is this behavior unusual?
 Are they gathering to socialize?

 – Barb, Minn.

 Answer:In summer, many loons begin each morning by flying to a rendezvous lake to participate in some social bonding, like you have observed.

 For those who haven’t witnessed it, a loon social gathering is an impressive event.
 As loons arrive, first flying past for a quick assessment and then gliding in silently, fellow sharp-eyed birds on the water greet them with an excited “hoot,” a salutation given nearly an octave higher than the usual contact call.
 With toes dangling and body held upright, each loon comes in on a high-speed landing that starts with the tips of their feet dragging in the water and ends in a chest-first splashdown.